ApoorvSaxena/grunt-directory-layout/README.md

 ```

 #### Custom Options
-In this example, custom options a
+In this example, custom options are passed to generate the layout of a directory.

 ```js
 grunt.initConfig({